Study smarter with Fiveable

 • Role clarity directly correlates with reduced conflict and enhanced accountability in later stages

-• Formal and informal roles both emerge—task roles (organizer, information-seeker) and maintenance roles (encourager, harmonizer)
+• Formal and informal roles both emerge.
+Task roles (organizer, information-seeker) keep the group productive, while maintenance roles (encourager, harmonizer) keep the group emotionally healthy.

-Compare: Forming vs. Role Establishment—both address early group uncertainty, but Forming describes the emotional climate while Role Establishment describes the structural process happening within it.
-FRQs often ask you to identify interventions; role clarification is your go-to for Forming stage challenges.
+Compare: Forming vs. Role Establishment: both address early group uncertainty, but Forming describes the emotional climate while Role Establishment describes the structural process happening within it.
+If you're asked to identify interventions, role clarification is your go-to for Forming stage challenges.

 The Necessary Struggle: Conflict and Resolution